 Who we are

-We're a six-person, fully-remote startup that graduated from Y Combinator W19.
+We're a fully-remote startup that graduated from Y Combinator W19.
 Especially as first-time founders, we've had to figure out every little thing, including company documentation.
 Documentation is vital for fully-remote companies.
 Finding that balance of trying every great new tool without wasting time and overwhelming our team is tough.

 My major takeaway: Notion has unlocked a world of possibility and for companies, the rule of thumb is: wiki-fy ALL THE THINGS.
 We can finally organize our thoughts with wikis, and we now WANT to write more with Notion, instead of DREADING it with Google Docs.